PentaHelix/pentahelix.github.io/_posts/2015-10-27-[chrawl]-Devlog-21:-Glorious-Guns.md

 }
 ```

-In my Sprites/ProcTex/Patterns1/2 folders are patterns that are randomly selected and sent to the shader.
+In my Sprites/ProcTex/Patterns* folders are patterns that are randomly selected and sent to the shader.
+Patterns in Patterns1 are more random, and Patterns in Pattners2 are more geometric/regular, to give the guns a more consistent feel.

 ![Pattern 1](http://imgur.com/WkgGynK.png)